 Time to get into it!

-All good things come with good preparation.
+All good things come with good preparation and packing your cake for transportation is the first step.
 Here are a few things you want to consider and set in place before you start transporting your cake.

 Chill The Cake